 Updated — Originally Published October 6, 2012

-When we enclosed my yard with a cedar fence 11 years ago, it seemed like a good idea to create a removable section so we could get a truck inside.
+When we enclosed my yard with a cedar fence 11 years ago, it seemed like a good idea to create a removable section using a single (but sturdy) post sleeve so we could get a truck inside.
 You never know when you might need to get back there, right?
 So I built one.
 And as it turned out, this came in handy time-and-time again.
 (At one point, lightning actually struck and destroyed a 45-foot maple tree, and we were able to easily get the equipment back there to remove what was left of the tree before it fell on my house!)
-But recently, while in the midst of a huge backyard renovation project, this access wasn’t even enough – and everything got ripped out.
+But recently, while in the midst of a huge backyard renovation project, this access wasn’t even enough – and everything had to get ripped out.

 And so I had the chance to build it again.